-Cartons are a type of packaging for food and beverage products you can purchase at the store.
-They are easy to recognize and are available in two types — shelf-stable (or aseptic) and refrigerated (gable-top).
+A type of packaging for food and beverage products, cartons are easy to recognize and are available in two types — shelf-stable (or aseptic) and refrigerated (gable-top).

-There are other products that are also called cartons — ice cream cartons and take-out cartons.
-From a recycling standing point, these are not the same as shelf-stable and refrigerated carton types and are not included in the recyclable carton category.
+Note: There are other products that we commonly refer to as “cartons” — ice cream cartons and take-out cartons.
+But from a recycling standing point, these are not the same as shelf-stable and refrigerated carton types and are not included in the recyclable carton category.

 Why Should I Recycle Cartons?

-Recycling your cartons is a great way to keep unnecessary waste out of landfills, but your green contribution doesn’t stop there.
-The paper in cartons comes from a renewable resource that is responsibly replenished — trees!
-This means you are conserving energy by choosing a sustainable product package in the first place.
+Recycling your cartons is a great way to keep unnecessary waste out of landfills, but your green contribution can start when you are shopping.
+Look for cartons that contain recycled materials.
+You will conserve energy by choosing a sustainable product package in the first place.

 The high quality of the materials used in cartons makes them very desirable for remanufacturing into new products.
 All three materials used to make cartons can be reused.
 The challenge is separating those components during the recycling process.
 You can help by rinsing out the carton before putting it in your curbside program, if it is accepted (check whether your local hauler accepts paper/plastic cartons using your ZIP code)

 Common Misconceptions About Cartons

-False!
-Cartons are indeed recyclable.
+Cartons are recyclable.
 Made from mostly paper, cartons are in high demand to be made into new products.
-Manufacturers of cartons have joined forces as the Carton Council to increase access to carton recycling across the United States.
-So far, carton recycling has increased from 18 percent of households in 2008 to 37 percent in 2011.
+Manufacturers of cartons have joined forces in the Carton Council to increase access to carton recycling across the United States.
+To date, the availability of carton recycling has increased from 37 percent of households in 2011 to 62percent in 2018.

 How did this happen?
-The Carton Council worked with all the key players in the recycling world from the recycling facilities to mills to make sure that cartons could be handled properly at recycling facilities and recycled into new products.
-By investing financial and technical resources, the Carton Council has made cartons a reality in over 2,000 programs nationwide.
-Carton recycling may be coming to your program soon!
+The Carton Council worked with key players in the recycling industry, from the recycling facilities to paper mills, to ensure that cartons are handled properly at recycling facilities.
+There are more than 2,000 carton recycling programs nationwide.
+If you don’t currently have it, carton recycling may be coming to your program soon!

-I cannot recycle cartons because they don’t have a symbol on them.
+I can’t recycle cartons because they don’t have a symbol on them: False

-False!
-In order for any packaging to be able to feature the recycle symbol, recycling of that packaging must be available to a majority of households in the U.S. This process is regulated by the Federal Trade Commission.
-While cartons are making progress towards placing the recycle symbol on packages, the goal is to reach that majority by 2015.
+To qualify for the recycle symbol, recycling of that product must be available to the majority of households in the U.S. This process is regulated by the Federal Trade Commission.
+While cartons are making progress towards placing the recycle symbol on packages, many cartons do not feature the symbol yet.

 How Does Carton Recycling Work?

-From there, the cartons get shipped to paper mills where they are mixed with water in a giant blender called a hydra-pulper.
+From there, the cartons are shipped to paper mills where they are mixed with water in a giant blender called a hydra-pulper.
 This process separates the paper from the plastic and aluminum.
-Once this is complete the paper fiber is ready to be transformed into other products such as tissues, office paper, and even building materials depending on the area of the country and the mill.
+Once separation is complete, the paper fiber is ready to be transformed into new products such as tissues, office paper, and even building materials depending on the area of the country and the mill.

-The plastic and aluminum are collected from the hydra-pulping process as well.
+The plastic and aluminum materials are collected from the hydra-pulping process as well.
 The plastic, when re-purposed separately, is often used for shipping crates and building materials.
-However, in North America it is left in a combined state with the aluminum creating a material called a poly/al mix.
+However, in North America, it is often left in a combined state with the aluminum, creating a material called a poly/al mix.
 The poly/al mix has a limited secondary use market, but some mills have been able to use it to generate energy for their facilities.

 What Do I Need to Know About Recycling Cartons?

 - Always check with your local recycling or waste disposal service for recycling guidelines in your community.
-Curbside pickup is gaining popularity, but is still not available everywhere.
+Curbside pickup is gaining popularity but is still not available everywhere.

 - Be sure to remove any lids, straws, or fancy extras that come with your packaging.
 They go in the garbage.

-- Only recycle empty cartons.
-Rinsing isn’t required for recycling them, but it does help ensure that the container is empty, as well as help reduce potential odor or pest issues if you plan to store your recyclables.
+- Recycle only empty cartons.
+Rinsing isn’t required for recycling them, but it does help ensure that the container is empty, as well as help reduce potential odor or pest issues in the recyclables.

 - When in doubt, keep it out.
 This rule of thumb is important with all recycling practices.
-Rather than risk contaminating your local recycling stream, keep materials that you aren’t sure about out.
+Rather than risk contaminating your local recycling stream, keep materials that you aren’t sure about out of your recycling.